 What’s that grey log on the cheese board?
 This goat’s milk cheese from the Loire has a thin blue-grey rind (perfectly edible) and a straw through its centre, used to keep it together and to ventilate the centre, so don’t be surprised when you cut into it and find the straw still there.
 Enjoy on a sandwich with chicken breast and smooth Dijon mustard, paired with a lighter red wine such as a Saumur-Champigny.

 This sheep’s milk cheese usually comes from Corse, the French island off the coast of Provence.
 It is covered with herbs including rosemary, which influences the taste of the rich, slightly sour cheese.
-Don’t hesitate to eat the rind, which may be a mottled blue-white-grey colour.
+Don’t hesitate to eat the rind, which may be a mottled blue-white-grey color.
 It is best savored with a Côtes de Provence rosé, or a lighter red wine from Corse.

-- This French-language guide to French wine explains the wine of each region, its background and which food compliments which wine.
+- This French-language guide to French wine explains the wine of each region, its background, and which food compliments which wine.

 - Here’s how to pair French wine with food.